 Branson believes in having a “fearlessness of engaging with people, because conversations can change the world.”

 Get out of the office and talk to your people and your customers.
 Your customers will let you know what you’re doing well and where you can improve.
 At a time when customer satisfaction is a critical factor in determining a business’s value, it has become more important than ever to listen.

-Many businesses rely on customer satisfaction surveys.
+Many companies rely on patient satisfaction surveys.
 These can take months to get results, and are often not statistically significant.
 Don’t wait, get informal feedback, have conversations, and listen.

 This applies to any industry.
 One rural hospital CEO I know makes a point to talk with patients.
 When he learned that one patient had been annoyed by a squeaky door, he immediately had the door repaired.
 Little things make a difference.

 We like to listen to our customers, because it’s an opportunity to be creative ~Richard Branson

 Branson always carries a small notebook and writes down observations about his experiences so they can help inform his decisions later.

 4. Hire Great People and Take Care of Them

 Branson attributes much of his success to hiring good people, especially those who are better and smarter than himself.
 He has been known to say, “Realize that the employees are the business.”